Current Vacancies - PCN Clinical Pharmacist and Pharmacy Technician - See link at bottom of page

 Sorry we are unable to support requests from patients not currently registered at LMP.
 Please phone NHS111 if you need help

-Moving Out of the Lensfield Catchment Area
+Living outside / Moving out of the Lensfield Catchment Area

 We are currently unable to support out of area patients, thank you for your understanding.